itssamuelrowe/jtk/README.md

 reused in other projects.
 Therefore, we refactored the reusable components and called it JTK.

-JTK is aims to provide a better alternative to libraries such as Glib.
+JTK aims to provide a better alternative to libraries such as Glib.
 It was designed with flexibility and performance in mind.

 Installation